saeid/GDCheckbox/README.md

     @IBAction func onCheckBoxPress(_ sender: GDCheckbox) {
         let state = sender.isOn ?
 "ON" : "OFF"
-        // do some cool stuff
+        // Do some cool stuff
     }
 ```